zeek/zeek-docs/doc/scripts/base/frameworks/netcontrol/main.zeek.rst

    Installs a rule.

-   :r: The rule to install.
+   :param r: The rule to install.

    :returns: If successful, returns an ID string unique to the rule that can